voxel51/eta/docs/pipelines_dev_guide.md

 ```

 The above code generates a `pipeline_block_diagram.svg` vector graphics image
-of the pipeline block diagram.
-It also generates the following intermediate
+that depicts the pipeline as a block diagram.
+Behind the scenes, it first
+generates the following intermediate `pipeline_block_diagram.diag` file
-`pipeline_block_diagram.diag` file describing the network architecture:
+describing the network architecture in the format understood by the `blockdiag`
+package:

 ```
 blockdiag {